-Find out about the categories you can enter your photographs for in the Insight Astronomy Photographer of the Year competition.
+Find out about the categories you can enter your photographs in for the Insight Investment Astronomy Photographer of the Year competition.

 Photographs featuring the northern and southern lights (Aurora Borealis and Aurora Australis).

 Photographs of landscapes, seascapes and cityscapes in which the night sky or twilight sky is a prominent feature.
 Star trails and images of noctilucent and nacreous clouds, halos, meteors and other upper atmospheric phenomena may also be entered into this category.

 Photographs of the night sky that include people or elements that show the presence or influence of human beings.

 Photographs of the Sun, including solar eclipses and transits.
 Images of the Sun alongside earthly scenery may also be entered into this category, or into Skyscapes.

 Photographs of the Moon, including lunar eclipses and the occultation of stars and planets.
 Images of the Moon alongside earthly scenery may also be entered into this category, or into Skyscapes.

 Photographs of objects in our solar system, including planets and their satellites, comets, asteroids and other forms of zodiacal debris.
 Images of the Moon, Sun and Earth should not be entered into this category.

 Photographs of deep-space objects in the Milky Way galaxy, including stars, star clusters, supernova remnants, nebulae and other galactic phenomena.